kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h3><b>The algorithm tests are everywhere</b></h3>
-<p><a href="https://www.dictionary.com/e/acronyms/faang/">FAANG companies</a> are known for the algorithm-based tests that interviewees must take before getting hired.
+<p><a href="https://www.dictionary.com/e/acronyms/faang/">FAANG companies</a> are known for the algorithm-based tests that interviewees must take before getting hired by them.
 I took the Google one a few years ago and didn't make it (it's ok...I'm fine).</p>

 <p>It used to be the FAANGs were the only companies requiring this test...not anymore.
 While interviewing, a gaming company, a betting site and a beauty manufacturer asked me to take the test.</p>